sio2project/oioioi/oioioi/rankings/README.rst

-A module implementing html and cvs ranking views.
+HTML and CSV ranking views.